 - What are their hobbies?

 - Where do they shop, socialize, and spend their time online?

 - What information about these products do they seek?

 - How did they prefer to consume information; videos, infographics, tutorials, photos, etc.?

 One of the important take-aways from our initial research revealed that the originally proposed name for the direct-to-consumer brand was not resonating with the target audience.

 “Syndicate Home and Garden”, while tying into the parent brand, was not connecting with the consumer as expected and something needed to be done.
 So together, Springboard and Syndicate Home and Garden embarked on a naming exercise to rename and rebrand using the research and data we had collected.
 Our recommendations were confirmed through market research and focus groups, and we were all excited when 46th & Spruce won the hearts of the team as well as the consumers we polled.

 Luckily, a logo and brand is a much simpler endeavor when the proper foundation has been established.
-46 & Spruce is a reference to 1946 – the year Syndicate Sales began it’s business, nearly 70 years ago.
+46 & Spruce is a reference to 1946 – the year Syndicate Sales began its business, nearly 70 years ago.
 This nod to the company’s roots helped the internal team rally behind the new brand, solidify the vision of this initiative, and support the forward-thinking strategy of a company taking a chance on big growth.
-Armed with market research, a defined audience, and a new name, we created a brand that aligned with this foundation of customer insight.
+Armed with market research, a defined audience, and a new name, the brand was created from the foundation of customer insight.

 The logo created is a circle shape featuring a natural texture to give the impression of a stamp.
 This classic and timeless approach to a brand helps visually communicate the deeply rooted history of the company, giving it significance and credibility within the industry.
 The one-color treatment is simple, reflecting the contemporary products, while the typography is a mix between classic and modern.